marcosag90/InstallUbuntuDev/README.md

 # InstallUbuntuDev
-Install GPU drivers, Cuda, and compilers
+Install GPU drivers, Cuda, Anaconda, and everything you need to start coding.